ecadlabs/taquito/docs/wallet_API.md

 You have learned how to use Taquito to interact with the Tezos blockchain.
 Up to this document, we used a signer to sign operations.
 Interactive dApps (short for "decentralized Apps") commonly use a wallet to sign operations.
 From a user's perspective, the workflow is as follows:

 1. The user has a wallet installed and configured on their device.
 (Or they might be using a web-based wallet)
-2. The user visits a dApp and wants to interact with it.
+2. The user visits a dApp.
+3. The user takes action to interact with the dApp.
-3. The dApp asks the user to connect their wallet.
+4. The dApp asks the user to connect their wallet.
-4. The user selects their wallet.
+5. The user selects their wallet.
-5. The wallet asks the user to confirm the connection.
+6. The wallet asks the user to confirm the connection.
-6. When the dApp wants to send an operation, it asks the wallet to sign it.
-This might need additional confirmation from the user, or they might have set up their wallet to sign operations automatically (for instance, automatically sign transactions below a certain amount in a certain time frame).
+7. When the dApp wants to send an operation, it asks the wallet to sign it.
+This might need additional confirmation from the user.
-7. There are two possibilities here:
+8. There are two possibilities here:
     1. The wallet signs the operation and sends (injects) it to the blockchain.
     2. The wallet sends the signed operation to the dApp, and the dApp sends it to the network.
-8. The dApp can now wait for the operation to be confirmed.
+9. The dApp can now wait for the operation to be confirmed.

 The main benefit of this workflow is that the user does not have to trust a dApp with their private key.
 The private key never leaves the wallet.